Ant-C-tech/kottans-frontend/README.md

 ### Responsive Web Design Fundamentals - Udacity course

-- One thing that was new to me: I have never seen before that break points could be making in separate css files.
+- *One thing that was new to me*: I have never seen before that break points could be making in separate css files.
 Interesting practice.
 Maybe)
-- One thing that surprised me: There was a link to another course - "Responsive images" (maybe not) - I have tried to do this thing long time ago and something went wrong - now I have scheduled to study this course later.
+- *One thing that surprised me*: There was a link to another course - "Responsive images" (maybe not) - I have tried to do this thing long time ago and something went wrong - now I have scheduled to study this course later.
-- One thing I intend to use in the future: all studied methods and hacks.
+- *One thing I intend to use in the future*: all studied methods and hacks.

 <details><summary>My results</summary>
 <p>